 Eicosapentaenoic acid (EPA or sometimes misspelled as eicosapentanoic acid) is an omega-3 fatty acid that acts as a precursor for prostaglandin-3 (which inhibits platelet aggregation), thromboxane-3 and leukotriene-5 groups.
-Eicosapentaenoic acid and docosahexaenoic acid - dha - are precursors to potent bioactive mediators that possess both anti-inflammatory and protective properties.
+EPA and docosahexaenoic acid - dha - are precursors to potent bioactive mediators that possess both anti-inflammatory and protective properties.
 These mediators are coined resolvins, docosatrienes, and protectins as general classes.
-If you would like to buy a product with eicosapentaenoic acid and docosahexaenoic acid, see fish oils.
+If you would like to buy eicosapentaenoic acid and docosahexaenoic acid, see fish oils.

 Eicosapentaenoic acid is found in fish oils of cod liver, herring,